govuk-vue/govuk-vue/README.md

 Styling is entirely provided by GOV.UK Frontend.
 GOV.UK Vue does not reimplement any of the Frontend styling, or provide any of its own.

+Accessibility is the #1 priority of GOV.UK Vue.
+It provides full support for all accessibility features in GOV.UK Frontend, and any accessibility issues will be given priority over new features.

 All JavaScript functionality from GOV.UK Frontend, such as [accordions](https://design-system.service.gov.uk/components/accordion/) and [character counts](https://design-system.service.gov.uk/components/character-count/), is reimplemented in TypeScript within individual Vue components.
 No JavaScript files from GOV.UK Frontend are used.
 No external dependencies are used in components beyond Vue.

 ## License and credit